Querying Contract State

-While many interactions between contracts can easily be modelled by sending messages, there are some cases where we would like to synchronously query other modules, without altering their state.
-For example, if I want to resolve a name to a Address, or if I want to check KYC status of some account (in another contract) before enabling some action.
+While many interactions between contracts can easily be modeled by sending messages, there are some cases where we would like to synchronously query other modules, without altering their state.
+For example, if I want to resolve a name to a Address, or if I want to check the KYC status of some account (in another contract) before enabling an action.
 One could model this as a series of messages, but it is quite complex and makes such simple use-cases almost unusable in the system.

 However, this design violates one of the basic principles of the actor model, namely that each contract

 has exclusive access to its own internal state.
 (Both

 query_custom fail in this regard).
 Far from just